 Also be sure to remove your insoles and clean them, and when you're on the trail, always take them out at the end of the day, or even each time you take your footwear off during the day.
 Shake any debris from the inside of the boot, and remove anything that's stuck to the bottom of your insole.
 Warm water and a soft brush is the best way to clean your insoles as well.
 Resist the urge to put shoes or boots in the washing machine, and never put them in the clothes dryer.
 Insoles that are super funky benefit from a gentle cycle in the washer, but let them air dry.
 At this point, it is often best to replace the insole with a new one.

 Gaiters - Gaiters are a wonderful way to prevent debris from getting in your boots that cause discomfort or even blisters.
-The Outdoor Research Rocky Mountain Low Gaiters is a great traditional style gaiter.
-For something a little more minimalist, the Outdoor Research Sparkplug Gaiters are a great option.
+See our complete gaiter review.

 Insoles - Insoles are essential to help give the proper arch support needed for a long time spent on your feet.
 The Superfeet Green Premium Insoles are comfortable and help with the foot ache at the end of a long day of hiking.